 You played two fighting games just then, but obviously they're entirely unrealistic.
 Is that more appealing to you than today's photo-real-ish games of blood and gore?

 I think so, and I like these kind of retro visuals anyway.
 I suppose they're sort of in fashion again, right now.
 I find them quite attractive.
 But yeah, I think when games are too realistic, they lose some of their appeal, for me.
 I don't know why you'd want to go and play Grand Theft Auto where it really graphically shows people getting beaten up.
 That doesn't seem all that much fun to me.
-Better to bash in oversized heads with cartoon bins (as in River City Ransom).
+Better to bash in oversized heads with cartoon trash cans (as in River City Ransom).

 The second one, Double Dragon.
 That was good.
 Mario wasn't bad, but I'm not that good at it.
 I couldn't get through the first level.